lhcb/starterkit-lessons/second-analysis-steps/analysis-automation-snakemake.md

 # Analysis automation with snakemake

 {% objectives "Learning Objectives" %}
-* Learning about analysis automation and analysis preservation
+* Learn what analysis automation is and how it helps with analysis preservation
-* Learning snakemake syntax
+* Learn how to create a pipeline with Snakemake
 {% endobjectives %}

 ## Motivation